Understanding Principal Use in Martyn’s Law

 Examples include shopping centres or entertainment complexes.

-Individual units, such as shops within a shopping centre, can independently qualify as premises under the Bill if they meet the criteria.
+Individual units, such as shops within a shopping centre, can independently qualify as premises under the Act if they meet the criteria.
 Each unit’s tier of duty (Standard or Enhanced) depends on the number of individuals present at any given time, in addition to the larger building’s obligations.

 Premises Subject to Specific Accommodation Criteria